flinguenheld/kebb/readme.md

 So the program reads the input event at the beginning of the main loop and checks if a target has the same value.
 However, I had to add a kind of interface to get rid of the char limitation.
-With beautiful languages (like French for instance) there are too much characters.
+With beautiful languages (like French for instance) there are too many characters.
-You can see in **./src/utils.cpp** the current list of characters (in string) with a int as interface.
+You can see in **./src/utils.cpp** the current list of characters (in string) with an int as interface.
-The controller is in charge to do the conversion according to the current press keys and the chosen layout.
+The controller is in charge of the conversion according to the current pressed keys and the chosen layout.

 ---